mlizchap/redux-basics/README.md

     <li onClick={() => this.props.selectBook(book)}
     ```

-## Advanced Redux - working with data
+## Advanced Redux - Working with Async Code and Data

 ### Redux Promise
 - if the lib sees a payload that is a promise - the action is stopped until the promise is resolved and sent to all the reducers